LastContinue/Pokerap/README.md

 all languages, so if you're getting `{:ok, %{}}` for every Pokemon, you might try switching to "ja" or "ja-kanji" to double check before filing an issue.

 Also configurable is the timeout for HTTPoison.
 I found the default resulted in many timeouts.
-See [https://hexdocs.pm/httpoison/HTTPoison.html#request/5](https://hexdocs.pm/httpoison/HTTPoison.html#request/5) for default values and ideas for possible future features.
+See [https://hexdocs.pm/httpoison/HTTPoison.html#request/5](https://hexdocs.pm/httpoison/HTTPoison.html#request/5) for source of default values and ideas for possible future features.

 ### Anticipated Questions: